-Class review: 1 on 1 Presentation Skills course, Barry Callebaut
+1 on 1 Presentation Skills course, Zurich, Switzerland, Dec 2018 class review

-So we met in his office in Zurich, found a small empty conference room (which was packed with furniture, more about that later), and got to work.
+We met at his office in Zurich, found a small empty conference room (which was packed with furniture), and got to work.

-At the beginning of every coaching session I want to see how people are already presenting by asking them to just jump up there and do their introduction the same as they would in front of a live audience.
-So I can identify their strengths, the things they are doing well, and areas for possible improvement.
-To take their baseline, so to speak.
-Here is his first draft of his opening.
+At the beginning of every coaching session, I want to see how people are already presenting, so I ask them to just jump up there and begin their presentation the same as they would in front of a live audience.
+This is so I can identify their strengths, the parts of the talk going well, the parts they should focus on, and then any areas for possible improvement.
+Here is the first draft of his opening.

-What we teach is that if you learn a powerful and original opening, you will command your audiences attention for your entire talk.
-The trick is to space it out, engage the audience if you can, and not try to rush through it.
-As you go through what you practiced, you will feel your adrenaline and any anxiety fade away and be replaced by enthusiasm.
+The trick is to space out the opening and not try to rush through it.
+As you go through what you practiced, you will feel your adrenaline and any anxiety fade be replaced by enthusiasm.

-Someone asked me "is it OK to move back and forth like that?" to which the answer is (usually) "No".
-Keep in mind, if you don't give yourself enough space to move around, then moving back and forth will happen.
-People move when speaking passionately about something which is important to them and if you don't have space to move, it will end up as pacing back and forth within the limited space you have.
-Later, in February, when he gave his final presentation to the full audience, he had the whole stage to use (which he did).
+People move when speaking passionately about something they have created, or something which is important to them and if you don't have space to move, it will end up as pacing back and forth within the limited space you have.
+Later, when he gave his final presentation to the full audience, he had the whole stage to use (and he did).

-The presentation was a success.
-Afterwards one of the senior managers (the CFO) shook his hand in front of everyone and his initiative was off to a roaring start.
+His presentation was well-received and a success.
+Afterwards, the CFO shook his hand in front of everyone and told him he really liked it (earning him social currency) and his initiative was off to a roaring start.

 Chester shares his experience below - thank you Chester for recording this for us!

 How can we help you with your public speaking and presentation skills?
-Get in touch, we're happy to give you a first consultation at no charge.
+If you want to further your own professional development, get in touch for an initial consultation at no charge.